bartgadd/microshell.c/README.md

 # microshell

-As one of assignments during operating systems course at university, we were supposed to write a simple shell, that would include few functionalities of our choice.
+As one of assignments during operating systems course at university, we were asked to write a simple shell, that would include few functionalities of our choice.